 Please note: Not all diploma or certificate programs consisting of 16 or more credit hours are eligible for federal student aid.
 Also, Career Development, Continuing Education, courses for which credit by examination was received and/or courses being audited by the student are ineligible for financial aid.
 For a list of ineligible programs, students may contact their academic counselor or a Financial Aid representative.

 Policy on Return to Title IV Funds

-The Financial Aid/Veterans Affairs Office communicates with students using their CPCC email accounts.
-Due to the Family Educational Rights and Privacy Act (FERPA), only general questions may be answered via email unless students use their CPCC email address and include their student ID numbers.
+The Central Piedmont Financial Aid Office communicates with students through their Central Piedmont email accounts.
+Due to the Family Educational Rights and Privacy Act (FERPA), only general questions may be answered via email unless students use their Central Piedmont email address and include their student ID numbers.
 Due to confidentiality requirements described in FERPA regulations, information cannot be disclosed to parents.
-Students may access their “MyCollege” account to obtain information regarding their grades, financial aid awards, satisfactory academic status, and student billing.
-When visiting the Financial Aid Office, students should bring their CPCC student ID.
+Students may access their Central Piedmont MyCollege account to obtain information regarding their grades, financial aid awards, satisfactory academic status, and student billing.
+When visiting the Central Piedmont Financial Aid Office, students should bring their Central Piedmont student ID card.

 Financial Aid Fraud and Forgery

-The falsification and misrepresentation of information submitted for the purpose of receiving financial assistance will result in the cancellation of future assistance and repayment of all prior assistance received under false pretense.
-Signing someone another person's name and falsification of income information are examples of fraud and forgery.
-A students who purposely provides false or misleading information to receive federal financial aid is in violation of the college’s Rules of Conduct and may face prosecution under state and federal laws.
+The falsification and misrepresentation of information submitted to receive financial assistance will result in the cancellation of future assistance and repayment of all prior assistance received under false pretense.
+Examples of fraud and forgery are: signing another person's name and falsification of income.
+A student who purposely provides false or misleading information to receive federal financial aid violates the college's Rules of Conduct and may face prosecution under state and federal laws.